 The foods we eat are important because food helps us express our culture and brings people together.
 Foods also can help keep our bodies healthy.
 Food can also put us at risk for diet-related diseases.

 To understand how food can impact our health, it is important to understand the relationship between the foods people eat and health outcomes.
 Our Food at Home research team has developed a way to measure the food that is available in our everyday home environments.
 We created a checklist of foods and beverages available in the home called the Home Food Inventory, or HFI for short, in English speaking households.
 We know that the foods that are available in our homes are the foods we choose to eat when we are at home.
-We want to update the HFI so that it is shorter and make sure it is useful for both people who speak Spanish or English at home.
-The changes include adding cultural foods, translating the HFI into Spanish, making sure the HFI is easy to complete, and developing an electronic version of the HFI.
-The electronic version of the HFI will provide the written word, a visual image, and a link to hear the word spoken aloud in English or Spanish.
-To ensure the HFI will best serve the needs of the Latinx community, we are engaging community organizations for their input and have developed a community advisory board.
+We updated the HFI so that it is shorter and make sure it is useful for both people who speak Spanish or English at home.
+The changes included adding cultural foods, translating the HFI into Spanish, making sure the HFI was easy to complete, and developing an electronic version of the HFI.
+The electronic version of the HFI provided the written word, a visual image, and a link to hear the word spoken aloud in English or Spanish.
+To ensure the HFI best served the needs of the Latinx community, we engaged community organizations for their input and have developed a community advisory board.

-For the research part of this work, a variety of activities are occurring as a way to assess the accuracy of the HFI.
-We will recruit adults in the community who do most of their household’s grocery shopping to participate.
-First, we will have the adult in a household and a staff member who speaks the language of the household complete the HFI.
-Second, we will have the adult complete the HFI one more time on their own and compare how similar answers are over time.
-Third, we will have adults complete interviews about what they ate in the last 24 hours and compare how this information is related to their answers on the HFI.
-We will also measure your height and weight.
+For the research part of this work, a variety of activities occurred as a way to assess the accuracy of the HFI.
+We recruited adults in the community who do most of their household’s grocery shopping to participate.
+First, we had the adult in a household and a staff member who speaks the language of the household complete the HFI.
+Second, we had the adult complete the HFI one more time on their own and compare how similar answers are over time.
+Third, we had adults complete interviews about what they ate in the last 24 hours and compare how this information was related to their answers on the HFI.
+We also measured height and weight.

-In the end, we hope to better understand how home food environments are related to the health of both people who speak Spanish or English at home.
-Then we can use this information to design programs and messages to help families have healthier home food environments.
+In the end, we hoped to better understand how home food environments are related to the health of both people who speak Spanish or English at home.
+Then we will use this information to design programs and messages to help families have healthier home food environments.

 Frequently Asked Questions